Chilliwack: Economy

-In 1994, the Princess Patricia's Canadian Light Infantry 3rd Battalion (3PPCLI) was transferred from CFB Esquimalt to CFB Chilliwack, the last unit to be transferred to the base.

-Due to Department of National Defence cutbacks at the end of the Cold War, the base was closed in 1997.
-CFOCS was transferred to Area Support Unit St-Jean in Quebec (ASU St-Jean), CFSME transferred to CFB Gagetown, 3PPCLI and 1CER were transferred to CFB Edmonton.

-Legacy

-Part of CFB Chilliwack became a residential subdivision known as Garrison Crossing, and its training facilities became the Canada Education Park, a campus for a number of post-secondary schools.
-The Chilcotin Training Area, better known as Area C, is still operational and is part of the Western Area Training Centre (WATC).
-Area C is used by the Primary Reserves units of British Columbia for field training and for the use of its firing ranges.
-The ASU is also used by Cadets for field training.
-The ASU also houses supply depots for the Canadian Army units of 39 Canadian Brigade Group and the cadet units of BC.
-The old quartermaster warehouse is now the Canadian Military Education Centre Museum.

 Transportation

 Airports

 Vancouver International Airport is located about 113 km from downtown Chilliwack and has non-stop flights daily to Asia, Europe, Oceania, the United States, and Mexico, and other airports within Canada.
 Abbotsford International Airport is located about 42 km west of Downtown Chilliwack and offers scheduled service to Calgary, Edmonton, Toronto and Victoria, where passengers can connect to anywhere.

 Chilliwack Airport is a small regional airport located in Downtown Chilliwack.
 It has 1,219 m of paved and lit runway that includes a parallel taxiway.
 Approximately 70% of the estimated 60,000 annual air traffic movements are itinerant traffic that consists of both pilot training and recreational flights from all around BC and south of the border.